 Heirati N, O’Cass A, and Ngo L. V. (2013) The contingent value of marketing and social networking capabilities in firm performance, Journal of Strategic Marketing, 21(1), 82-98.

 O'Cass A, Ngo LV, Heirati N. (2012) Examining market entry mode strategies via resource-based and institutional influences: Empirical evidence from a region-within-country economy context, Australasian Marketing Journal, 20(3), 224-233.

-Heirati N., O’Cass A, and Siahtiri, V. (2015) Investigating the effects of service supply chain collaboration in professional services, In: Australian & New Zealand Academy of Management Conference (ANZAM).
-Australia.
+Heirati N., O’Cass A, Siahtiri, V. (2015) Investigating the effects of service supply chain collaboration in professional services, In: Australian & New Zealand Academy of Management Conference (ANZAM), Australia.

-Heirati N, O’Cass A. (2013) Managing the balance and combination between exploratory and exploitative innovation capabilities in achieving new product success, In: British Academy of Management (BAM) Conference 2013, Liverpool, United Kingdom.
+Heirati N, O’Cass A. (2013) Managing the balance and combination between exploratory and exploitative innovation capabilities in achieving new product success, In: British Academy of Management (BAM) Conference, Liverpool (UK).

-Heirati N, O’Cass A. (2013) New product success via exploration and exploitation across multiple levels and functional areas, In: European Marketing Academy Conference (EMAC).
-2013, Turkey.
+Heirati N, O’Cass A. (2013) New product success via exploration and exploitation across multiple levels and functional areas, In: European Marketing Academy Conference (EMAC), Turkey.

 Heirati N, Hosseini H. (2008) Marketing based on internal customer loyalty, In: Marketing Management Conference, Iran.